knative/docs/docs/developer/eventing/custom-event-source/custom-event-source/publish-event-source.md

----
-title: "Publishing to your Kubernetes cluster"
-linkTitle: "Publishing to your cluster"
-weight: 60
-type: "docs"
-aliases:
-  - /docs/eventing/samples/writing-event-source/06-yaml
----

-# Publishing to your Kubernetes cluster
+# Publish an event source to your cluster

 ## Run the sample source locally